moby/moby/man/docker-create.1.md

    Overwrite the default ENTRYPOINT of the image

 **--env-file**=[]
-   Read in a line delimited file of environment variables
+   Read in a line-delimited file of environment variables

 **--expose**=[]
    Expose a port or a range of ports (e.g. --expose=3300-3310) from the container without publishing it to your host